Sheila Jackson Lee, longtime Texas congresswoman, dies at 74

 In a statement, the Congressional Black Caucus praised Jackson Lee as a "titan and stalwart" who was a "fierce advocate for social and economic justice, national and homeland security, energy independence, and children and working families."

-Jackson Lee was lead the sponsor of legislation that was signed into law by President Biden in June 2021 to make Juneteenth a federal holiday.
+Jackson Lee was the lead sponsor of legislation signed into law by Mr. Biden in June 2021 to make Juneteenth a federal holiday.

 "The potential of having this national holiday opens a whole world of discussion for America, a whole reckoning with racism and the systemic racism that permeates the nation," she told CBS Mornings in a June 2020 interview.